cartheur/M6809-ForthWiki/README.md

 # M6809-Forth
-A detailed study of Brad Rodriguez's quest for a multiprocessing system around the Motorola 6809.
+A detailed study of the quest for a multiprocessing system around the Motorola 6809.

 ## Table of Contents